Giuleus957/trnpy/README.md

+This is a fork of TRNPy that updates it to TRNSYS 18, fixes missing dependencies by updating the install process to pip and finally it adds few features for simulations that use custom files such as matlab (.m) or python (.py) files.

+Now to install the library you will need only a "pip install ." once you navigate to the folder with the command prompt

+As an example, now you can add additional python and matlab files to your batch folders just by adding an 'extra_file_patterns' argument to the DCK processor:

+_dck_proc = trnpy.core.DCK_processor(
+        extra_file_patterns=['\*.py', '\*.m']
+    )_

+Just be careful to not parallelize simulations when you have a matlab connection (_mode_exec_parallel=False_ when calling trnpy.core.TRNExe).
+The matlab engine can work only with one simulation at a time.
+In a future update I will try to automatically disable parallelization when a .m file format is selected.

+I thank Joris Zimmermann Nettelstroth to have developed this library, which has been very useful to build datasets.

 TRNpy: Parallelized TRNSYS simulation with Python
 =================================================
 Simulate TRNSYS deck files in serial or parallel and use parametric tables to